PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 ### Docker image

 The provided dockerfile can be used to generate a docker image of the exporter.
-It accepts the version of the python package as the build parameter, therefore yoo can build the image using docker as follows
+It accepts the version of the python package as the build parameter, therefore you can build the image using docker as follows

 ```shell